-When people think of cardiovascular symptoms and thyroid hormones, they usually think first about hyperthyroidism (EXCESS T3 thyroid hormone).
+When people think of cardiovascular symptoms and thyroid hormones, they usually think first about hyperthyroidism (excess thyroid hormone).

-However, hypothyroidism (DEFICIENT T3 thyroid hormone) has an equally powerful effect on the heart and blood vessels.
+However, hypothyroidism (deficient thyroid hormone) has an equally powerful effect on the heart and blood vessels.
 It can just be slower, more long-term, and less dramatic.

 Did you know?

-- Heart failure occurs in hypothyroidism.
+- Heart failure occurs in hypothyroidism, too.
 (See below)

-- Myocardial infarction and coronary artery lesions can occur in hypothyroidism and low T3 syndrome (Bai et al, 2014).
+- Myocardial infarction and coronary artery lesions can occur in hypothyroidism and low T3 syndrome, too (Bai et al, 2014).

 Let’s examine the research to see what the T3 thyroid hormone does to the heart and blood vessels.